puppetlabs/puppet-docs/source/pe/3.2/external_ca.markdown

 ###Locating the PE Console Certificate and Security Credentials

-The following files, located on the puppet master, need to be replaced:
+The following files, located on the puppet master or on the console server in a split install, need to be replaced:

 - `pe-internal-dashboard.ca_cert.pem` (replace with your CA cert)
 - `pe-internal-dashboard.private_key.pem`